sogeuni/sogeuni.github.io/content/abs/beyond-the-basic/loops.md

 #+  a colon (or space in earlier example) as well."
 ```

-The stdout of a loop may be [[../advanced-topics/io-redirection|redirected]] to a file, as this slight modification to the previous example shows.
+The stdout of a loop may be [[io-redirection|redirected]] to a file, as this slight modification to the previous example shows.

 ###### Example 11-12.
 Symbolic links in a directory, saved to a file